Tuesday, May 13, 2008

 while you destroy and damage lives

-but I say it's you who's being tried.
+but I say it's you who is being tried.

 Women are stronger